• Skip to primary navigation

 Could I bake the salmon instead of frying it in the skillet?

-Yes, in fact that's how my Dad makes it.
+Yes, that's how my Dad makes it.
 The only adjustment, you don't need to flip the fillet.
-Just place it skin side down on an non-stick baking sheet, or one lined with parchment paper.
+Just place it skin-side down on a non-stick baking sheet, or one lined with parchment paper.
 Bake in a 450° F oven for about 10 minutes.
 The glaze isn't quite as thick using this technique, but it is still delicious.

 Should I rinse off the salmon before cooking it?

 There's no need to do that.
-In fact, the USDA cautions: “Washing or rinsing meat or poultry increases the risk for cross-contamination in the kitchen, which can cause foodborne illness.
-It’s time to leave this habit in the past."
+The USDA cautions: "Washing or rinsing meat or poultry increases the risk for cross-contamination in the kitchen, which can cause foodborne illness.
+It's time to leave this habit in the past."

 Salmon, skin side down in the skillet.

-You'll want the skillet to be piping hot.
-I prefer using a cast iron skillet but any type will work fine.
+You'll want the skillet to be piping hot, medium-high.
+I prefer using a cast iron skillet but any type of skillet will work fine.
 I love the way a heavy cast iron skillet holds the heat.

 Salmon cooking.

-Don't worry about the blackened skin after the first turn of the fish.
+Pro Tip: Don't worry about the blackened skin after you flip the salmon fillets.
+(See photo above.)
 I know it looks a little shocking, but don't worry.
 You didn't ruin anything.
 This is all a part of the glazing process.
-When you flip the fillets out of the pan they will be glazed and perfect.
+When you remove the fillets from the pan they will be glazed and perfect.

 Ready to serve.